addyosmani/backbone-fundamentals/backbone-fundamentals.md

 </script>
 ```

-To see what this will look like with some data in it, go ahead and add a manually filled in book to the books div.
+To see what this will look like with some data in it, go ahead and add a manually filled-in book to the *books* div.

 ```html
 <div class="bookContainer">